sourcegraph/handbook/content/engineering/deployments.md

 1. Make sure that you have been granted access to our Google Cloud project: https://console.developers.google.com/project/sourcegraph-dev?authuser=0.
 You may need to change `authuser` to the index of your sourcegraph.com Google account.

 1. Install the `gcloud` command (CLI for interacting with the Google Cloud):
    ```
    curl https://sdk.cloud.google.com | bash
    ```
 1. Get authorization for your `gcloud` command:
    ```
    gcloud auth login
    ```
 1. Install the `kubectl` command (CLI for interacting with Kubernetes):
    ```
    gcloud components install kubectl
    ```

-1. Configure `kubectl` to point to the desired cluster using the appropriate `gcloud container clusters get-credentials` command listed at the top of this document.
+1. Configure `kubectl` to point to the desired cluster using the appropriate `gcloud container clusters get-credentials` command listed at the [top of this document](#deployments).
 1. Verify that you have access to kubernetes:

    ```
    kubectl get pods --all-namespaces
    ```

+#### Reauthenticate kubectl

+If you see the following when running `kubectl` commands:

+> Unable to connect to the server: x509: certificate signed by unknown authority

+Just run the appropriate `gcloud container clusters get-credentials` command listed at the [top of this document](#deployments) again to reauthenticate.

 ### kubectl cheatsheet